MIFisheriesScience/MIFisheriesScience.github.io/_pages/6003Stats.md

 * Tuesdays, 0900 to 0950, Room W1003
 * Wednesdays, 0900 to 1050, Room W1003

-**Please note I have not yet updated the syllabus or assignment guide for Winter 2020.
-The dates below, however, ARE updated**

 ## Course documents

 - [Course syllabus - HTML](/courses/6003Stats/6003Syllabus/)